Youngestdev/abdul/redux-react-context-api-post.md

 - To change the state, you need to dispatch an action that describes what needs to happen.
 * You cannot change properties of objects or make changes to existing arrays.
 You should always return a new reference to a new object or new array.

+# Back to business - Building our test App.
+Since we'll be demonstrating how React's new Context API replaces Redux, we'll build our app first using Redux for state management and second using React's new Context API.
+## Building the Redux app.
+If you don't have a basic understanding of Redux, no worries as we won't dive alot into Redux and basic terms will be explained in the course of building.